snakemake/snakemake/docs/snakefiles/rules.rst

 Starting from version 3.7, threads can also be a callable that returns an ``int`` value.
 The signature of the callable should be ``callable(wildcards[, input])`` (input is an optional parameter).
 It is also possible to refer to a predefined variable (e.g, ``threads: threads_max``) so that the number of cores for a set of rules can be changed with one change only by altering the value of the variable ``threads_max``.

-Both threads can be defined (or overwritten) upon invocation (without modifying the workflow code) via `--set-threads` see :ref:`user_manual-snakemake_options` and via workflow profiles, see :ref:`profiles`.
+Both threads can be defined (or overwritten) upon invocation (without modifying the workflow code) via `--set-threads` see :ref:`all_options` and via workflow profiles, see :ref:`profiles`.
 To quickly exemplify the latter, you could provide the following workflow profile in a file ``profiles/default/config.yaml`` relative to the Snakefile or the current working directory:

 .. code-block:: yaml